SkyTruth/cerulean-ml/gcpvm/README.md

 ## The VM

 This VM contains a conda environment `fastai2` that can be activated with `mamba activate fastai2` and edited by editing `minimal-start-up-script.sh`, which runs commands when `terraform apply` is called.
-See the `start-up-script.sh` for reference (this wa sused to create the custom cerulean base image) and in particular use `-y` flags when installing packages with `mamba` so that there is no waiting for manual response.
+See the `start-up-script.sh` for reference (this was used to create the custom cerulean base image) and in particular use `-y` flags when installing packages with `mamba` so that there is no waiting for manual response.

 The VM also comes with docker and jupyter with port forwarding to your local machine (you can copy and paste a jupyter link on the VM to your local machine's browser).